-Fred’s off-grid home contains a super-efficient audio post-production facility which can pump out quality productions for less than 2kw/hr of power a day!
+Fred and Amy’s off-grid home contains a super-efficient audio post-production facility which can pump out quality productions for less than 2kw/hr of power a day!
 Meeting this modest electric load is an upgraded 750W solar electric array, which is rarely backed up by generator.

 PV Project Supervisor